XiaoliLi2002/cstat_gof_test/Simulations/Section4/README.md

 ---

 ## 📄 Overview
-In Section 4, we evaluate the performance of our proposed method under various sample sizes and noise levels.
+In Section 4, we evaluate the performance of our proposed method under various settings.
-The main conclusion is that our method achieves **lower RMSE** compared to baseline methods.
+The main conclusion is that our recommended Corrected $Z$-test is best calibrated in terms of Type~I error rate and power.

 ---